RosaleeKnight/study-notes/cybersecurity-terminology.md

 Router: A piece of network hardware that allows communication between your local network and the internet.

+Sandbox(ing): An isolated environment on a network that mimic end user operating environments and are used to safely execute suspicious code without risking harm to the host device or network.

 Scam: used to describe any fraudulent business or scheme that takes money or other goods from an unsuspecting person.

 Scareware: Type of malware designed to trick victims into purchasing and downloading potentially dangerous software.

 Script Kiddies: Threat actors that aren't skilled enough to design penetration tools on their own and use tools developed by other attackers to penetrate a network or system.

+SECaaS (Security as a Service): A type of cloud computing service where the provider offers the customer the ability to use a provided application in which they can only make minor tweaks and the provider is responsible for maintaining the application.

 Security Awareness Training: A training program aimed at heightening security awareness within an organization.

+Security Incident Response: A planned approach to addressing and managing the reaction after a cyber-attack or network security breach.

 SOC (Security Operations Centre): Monitors an organization's security operations to prevent, detect and respond to any potential threats.

+Security Perimeter: A digital boundary that is defined for a system or domain within which a specific security policy or security architecture is applied.

 Server: A computer program that provides a service to another computer program and it's users.

+SIEM (Security Information and Event Management): is a formal process by which the security of an organization is monitored and evaluated on a constant basis.

+SIM Swapping:  a scam used to intercept sms verification codes where the cybercriminals pretend to be the victim claiming to have lost the sim and request a new one.

 Smishing: Any kind of phishing that involves a text message.

 Spam: Used to describe junk email on the internet.

+SOAR (Security Orchestrated, Automation and Response): A stack of compatible software programs that organizations use to collect data about security threats from across the network and respond to low level security events without human assistance.

 Social Engineering: The art of manipulating people so they disclose confidential information.